University Fact Sheet

 2 percent are Asian

-*which represents a 132 percent increase over the past decade
+*Represents a 127 percent increase over the past decade

 Annual Operating Budget